yifuzhou/Semester-Course-Plan/README.md

 # Semester-Course-Plan
-Algorithm on how to arrange courses schedule each semester and minimize time of graduation
+Algorithm on how to arrange courses each semester and minimize time of graduation